-- When describing panel start big and the go small. - Start with the Big Picture: where we are, the time of day (if it has changed from the previous panel), etc. - Then, you can describe the Medium Picture (fake patent pending on this term): where people and objects are in relation to each other, who/what is in the panel, what do they look like (broadly), are they holding something, etc. - Finally, describe the small details: facial expressions, - See overview descriptions for more details. - When in doubt refer to the comic script (if it is available) for help with language and descriptions.
+- When describing panel start big and then go small. - Start with the Big Picture: where we are, the time of day (if it has changed from the previous panel), etc. Sometimes, this information can be provided in the Page Description. - Then, you can describe the Medium Picture (fake patent pending on this term): where people and objects are in relation to each other, who/what is in the panel, what do they look like (broadly), are they holding something, etc.

+• Finally, describe the small details: facial expressions, subtle gestures, etc.